 Raw acceleration data was plotted for all three conditions along with root mean square acceleration.

 So How Much Do Loopwheels Reduce Vibration vs Normal Wheels?

 The Loopwheels reduce vibration by 68% at 7Hz, 52% at 10Hz and 76% at 13Hz.

-Overall Loopwheels significantly reduce the amount of harmful whole body vibrations a wheelchair user will experience, this is turn reduces pain and fatigue and therefore allows a wheelchair user to travel further.
+Overall Loopwheels significantly reduce the amount of harmful whole body vibrations a wheelchair user will experience through their rear wheels, this is turn can help to manage pain and fatigue and therefore allow a wheelchair user to travel further.

 Other tests to be published shortly: